 The best way to test for toxic metals is with a pre and post provoked urine challenge.
 This test compares heavy metals in the urine before and after taking a pharmaceutical metal detoxification agent such as EDTA, DMSA or DMPS.

 In order to do the provoked challenge, you would need to make a seperate order (not included on ordering the lab test only) and take 2 products beginning 3 days before the test.
 This would be the Heavy Metal Detox product which contains the EDTA and the Mineral Support which replenishes lost minerals from the chelating agent.
-Take normal dosages as written on the bottle.
+For adults, take normal dosages as written on the bottle.
 If you are testing a child or someone under 100 lbs, I would do a 1/2 dose of the Heavy Metal Detox and 10 drops of the BioActive Carbon Minerals in water 3 times daily when starting detox.

 These various compounds have different affinities for specific metals and they sequester metals from deep tissue stores and mobilize them to the kidneys for excretion in the urine.
 It is important to do both pre and post provocation urinalysis in order to determine ongoing exposure and what the body is regularly eliminating and what it has retained.